Abdul-Moeed-Saqib/findthatpc/README.md

 ## How It Works

-1. **Input a Prebuilt PC Link**: Simply provide a link to a prebuilt PC from Newegg or CanadaComputers.
+1. **Input a Prebuilt PC Link**: Simply provide a link to a prebuilt PC from Micro Center or CanadaComputers.
 2. **AI Analysis**: The AI verifies and matches components, filtering out irrelevant or duplicate items.
 3. **Cost Comparison**: View side-by-side comparisons of prebuilt pricing versus component pricing.